becodeorg/LOCD/hugo/content/en/css/intro/intro-to-css/index.md

 ### 1. Inline CSS

-Firstly we can include CSS directly in our HTML elements.
-To accomplish this, we make use of the `style` attribute, and write CSS code inside its value (the part in between the quotes).
+We can include CSS directly in our HTML elements.
+To achieve to this result, we use the `style` attribute, and write CSS code inside its value (the part in between the quotes).
 Example :

 ```html
 <h1 style="color: blue"> Hello world! </h1>